 Vegetable oil for shallow frying

-* Also known as Indian nut, piñon, pignoli, pignolia, and pine nut.
+* Also known as Indian nut, pinon, pignoli, pignolia, and pine nut.
 This nut comes from several varieties of pine trees.
 The nuts are actually inside the pine cone, which generally must be heated to facilitate their removal.
 This labor-intensive process is what makes these nuts so expensive.
 Pine nuts grow in Mexico, southwestern United States, China, Italy, Mexico, and North Africa.

+Once the Pinon cakes are done, remove from the hot oil, and drain on a wire rack or a paper towel.
 Serve immediately while still hot.
 If needed these can be kept in a warm oven for a while before serving.

 Makes 4 to 6 servings.